sauradip/night_image_semantic_segmentation/README.md

 # What's There in the Dark, ICIP19 (ICIP "Spotlight Paper")

-This is the official github repository for the paper "What's There in The Dark" accepted in IEEE International Conference in Image Processing 2019 (ICIP19) , Taipei, Taiwan. [ [Paper](https://ieeexplore.ieee.org/abstract/document/8803299/authors#authors) ][ [Papers with code]( https://paperswithcode.com/paper/what-s-there-in-the-dark) ] [[Latest Code](https://drive.google.com/uc?id=16oC5AD9tnALHvX8_9eqOcJePkv6EEbLC&export=download)]
+This is the official github repository for the paper "What's There in The Dark" accepted in IEEE International Conference in Image Processing 2019 (ICIP19) , Taipei, Taiwan. [ [Paper](https://ieeexplore.ieee.org/abstract/document/8803299/authors#authors) ][ [Papers with code]( https://paperswithcode.com/paper/what-s-there-in-the-dark) ] [[Poster](https://github.com/sauradip/night_image_semantic_segmentation/blob/master/ICIP_poster_v4.pdf)]

 Using this you can do semantic segmentation on night images.